Get the Facts From San Antonio’s Leading DWI Attorney

 How many drinks do I have to drink to be intoxicated under the law?

-The legal limit for intoxication in Texas is .08, but how many beers or shots it takes for a person to get to .08 depends on numerous factors like age, weight, sex, and what you had to eat that day.
+The legal limit for intoxication in Texas is .08, but how many beers or shots it takes for a person to get to .08 depends on factors like age, weight, sex, and what you had to eat that day.
 For many people, drinking just two drinks in one hour will put them over the limit.
 Just one drink an hour after that can keep you there.

 How do the police decide if a person is intoxicated?

-If I am accused of DWI, do I have to take a blood or breath test?
+Do I have to take a blood or breath test?

-If I am stopped for DWI, can a police officer ask me questions without reading me my rights?
+Can a police officer ask me questions without reading me my rights?

 I was charged with DWI; should I get a lawyer?